boostkpi/docs.github.io/docs/release-notes/index.md

 ## November 2023
 - In the KPI breakdown tab, you can now roll up the results by a coarser time granularity.
 For example, you can get daily or weekly KPIs for hourly dataset.
 - The dimension heatmap is now more useful.
 It will now show a dimension row even if there is an include/exclude filter on it.
 - Improved the chatbot interface by adding a list of suggested questions.
-We used an LLM to generated this list.
+We used an LLM to generate this list.
 - Made SEO updates on the [website](https://boostkpi.com) (added solution pages, comparison pages, data sources pages) and the [docs site](https://docs.boostkpi.com)